-happens.
+Each community is obligated to guide the development within its boundaries rather then simply react as it happens.
 Local valuable assets include but are not limited to:

-- > Preservation of historically significant landmarks, significant structures (homes/commercial/industrial/schools), places, items/artifacts. - > Open space and natural areas such as stream channels and riparian zones, wetlands, and critical wildlife areas. - > Steep slopes and hard to develop areas - > Visual and esthetic resources - including the elderly, persons with disabilities and the homeless. - > Significant commercial/industrial areas consistent with the current land use patterns and general plan requirements. - > Historic downtowns or the creation and preservation of a downtown. - > Employment centers - > Cemeteries
+- > Preservation of historically significant landmarks, significant structures (homes/commercial/industrial/schools), places, items/artifacts. - > Open space and natural areas such as stream channels and riparian zones, wetlands, and critical wildlife areas. - > Steep slopes and hard to develop areas - > Visual and esthetic resources - > Housing affordable to lower income families in the workforce and persons with special needs including the elderly, persons with disabilities and the homeless. - > Significant commercial/industrial areas consistent with the current land use patterns and general plan requirements. - > Historic downtowns or the creation and preservation of a downtown. - > Employment centers - > Cemeteries